Argentine Antarctica: Formulation of the Argentine claim to the Antarctic mainland since 1941

+On 2 September 1946, Decree No. 8944 required all the national maps to show the claimed territory of the Argentine Antarctic Sector, which was extended between the meridians at 25° and 74° west longitude, south of 60° S by the National Antarctic Commission.

+On 18 February 1948, the Chilean President Gabriel Gonzalez Videla personally opened Base General Bernardo O'Higgins Riquelme on the Antarctic Peninsula.
+This was the first official visit of a head of state to Antarctica.

 On 4 March 1948, Chile and Argentina signed a mutual agreement protecting and defending legal rights of the territorial Antarctic, mutually recognizing their claims.
+There were minor agreements between both countries in 1952 and 1953.

 On 7 April 1948, Decree No. 9905 placed the administration of the Argentine Antarctic Sector with the maritime Governor of the National Territory of Tierra del Fuego.
 On 9 June 1948, by her Decree No. 17040, the "Antarctic and Malvinas Division" was created under authority of the Argentine Ministry of Foreign Affairs.